sleemanj/optiboot/dists/README.md

 #### Override Upload Speed

 When using the Bootloader (not for Upload Using Programmer) the upload speed can be tweaked using this setting.
-Normally the upload speed is set to an optimal value depending on the main chip frequency (including if you override the frequency) which minimises error while maximising speed.
+This does not affect "Serial" or "SoftwareSerial" etc, just uploads using the bootloader.

-The upload speed you can achieve depends fairly significantly on the frequency, and not in a linear fashion, for example, 6.4MHz Frequency you should be able to do 115200 upload speed, but 8MHz you should use 38400, and 9.6MHz is best at 57600.
-The reason for this is outside the scope of this document, google is your friend.
+Generally you should stick with the default here if you are burning a bootloader, the exception would be if you already have a bootloader burned which is using a different rate to the default.

-Generally you should stick with the default here, the exception would be if you already have a bootloader burned which is using a different baud rate to the default.
+:boom: All frequencies above 1MHz should at least have a *Default* upload speed that has a bootloader file, but anything other than *Default* may or may not have a working bootloader and will produce an error when you Burn Bootloader.
+In short, the only time you need to use this menu is if you already have a burned bootloader which has a different upload speed and you don't want to re-burn with *Default* (which will be the fastest recommended).

 #### Override CKOPT (ATMega8 Only)